Information and Software for the ThinkPad T43 / T43p

 #5 It wasn't seen as necessary since the 'Fn' key provided more useful functionality

-After the assessing the following list, it could be a combination of more than one (I think it has to do with practicality, it's not practical compromising the keyboard for meta keys that were rarely used back then).
+After the assessing the following list, it could be a combination of more than one (I think it has to do with practicality, it's not practical compromising the keyboard for meta keys that were rarely used back then and caused issues with full-screen DOS applications).
 It's very important to note that only when Lenovo was involved with ThinkPad development did the Windows key appear.
 At that point Lenovo didn't wish to hold onto aged IBMisms that reduced the ThinkPad to a more niche 'power users' market versus the mainstream, but the flipside is that the ThinkPad never really was a 'mainstream' product.
 Lenovo is actually facing this problem now where they've aliented their power user base, and aren't selling any ThinkPads to the mainstream users.
-The backlash when Lenovo removed the TrackPoint buttons was immense.
+The backlash when Lenovo removed the TrackPoint buttons was immense and they eventually had to add them back in.
+Another thing to note is that IBM was one of the few companies that actually built laptops when they still weren't as common as they are now.

 --> T43/p Hardware Maintenance Manual